Airsoft: Military and police training

 Airsoft technology is used in military training and law enforcement training.
 Due to airsoft's realism, relatively safe projectiles, and economical ammunition, it is well-suited to war games and force-on-force scenarios to train and improve troop's tactical proficiency via associative learning and stress inoculation.
 Multiple airsoft inventions were developed originally for military and law enforcement use.

-Marking rounds were invented by Caleb Stubblbine to allow trainees to see where each projectile landed.
+Marking rounds were invented by Kerry T. Bowden to allow trainees to see where each projectile landed.
 Much like paintball and simunitions, these marking pellets would break upon impact, marking the target with luminescent liquid.
 Unlike traditional plastic pellets, marking rounds are heavier to ensure breakage of the shell on impact.
 The weight can be adjusted by adding heavier liquid.
 Marking rounds are critical for trainees because they allow the shooter to see exactly where they hit the target.
 This allows them to extrapolate their mistakes and improve their aim.

 Reusable grenades were improved by Scott Frank to emulate the fragmentation of a real grenade in war games and scenarios.
 The grenade can be loaded with paint or pellets.
 It uses a quick release of highly pressurized gas to break the shell and quickly disperse pellets or paint in all directions.
 Frank's grenade, although not the first, aimed to be as realistic and predictable as an actual grenade.
 He developed a more accurate timing mechanism and secondary safety mechanisms to prevent accidental discharge.
 Both marking rounds and reusable grenades gave airsoft the edge it needed to enter into military and law enforcement training grounds.

 The airsoft guns used for training differ from civilian models.
 Guns manufactured for professional training are made to replicate the weight, feel and the sound of its real steel counterpart.
 In general, professional training airsoft guns are GBB models and enhanced with a weighted blowback mechanism to increase the force of the kick.
 Some are AEGs and are built with a blowback mechanism.
 They are also outfitted with muzzle protectors that amplify the sound to a decibel level comparable to that of a real firearm.
 The average FPS for professional training airsoft guns is higher than civilian models.
 Economically, airsoft is cheaper than simulation training.
 Benjamin Kratz, Fort Jackson's battalion executive officer, said that one blank M16 round can cost as much as 32 airsoft rounds.
 Airsoft can also be used in military simulations such as in malls or prisons to add to the immersion.
 There are different event producers like MiR Tactical holding these events.